 The mission of humanitiesdata.com is to increase the overall number of digital pathways to humanities data, and to make it easier to search for data by its relevance to specific subfields.
-I believe that a culture of openness and collective access to shared digital objects of study will enable digital humanists to:

 An effort to collect, curate, and disseminate resources on the production and teaching of digital media in the English Department at the University of Pittsburgh